amargajula123/MLOps_California_House_Price_Prediction/README.md

 git log
 ```

-To create version/commit all changes by git
+To create version/commit all changes in git
 ```
 git commit -m "message"
 ```